hagerna/World-Happiness-Data/index.md

-## World Happiness Data Visualization Set
+# World Happiness Data Visualization Set

-Here we compile World Happiness data.
+##Here we compile the World Happiness data from the [World Happiness Report](https://worldhappiness.report/ed/2021/).

 You can use the [editor on GitHub](https://github.com/hagerna/World-Happiness-Data/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.